 If you were arrested or believe that you could be under investigation for an alleged criminal offense involving a counterfeit substance or counterfeit drug, it is in your best interest to exercise your right to remain silent until you have legal representation.

-Law Office of Michael J. Price aggressively defends clients in communities throughout Williamson County and Bell County, such as Harker Heights, Hutto, Belton, Cedar Park, Georgetown, and many others.
+Law Office of Price & Wiggins, P.C. aggressively defends clients in communities throughout Williamson County and Bell County, such as Harker Heights, Hutto, Belton, Cedar Park, Georgetown, and many others.

 Georgetown criminal defense attorney Michael J. Price can fight to possibly get your criminal charges reduced or dismissed.
 He can review your case and answer all of your legal questions as soon as you call (512) 354-1880 to schedule a free, confidential consultation.